 No, this is not about a Presidential fight.
 It’s not comical or satirical either.
-The stuff below is pretty serious, as serious as Vetaal riding on king Vikram, telling different stories every single day with the concluding nightmare unchanged.
+The stuff below is pretty severe, as dangerous as Vetaal riding on king Vikram, telling different stories every single day with the concluding nightmare unchanged.
 I wonder how the mythical King Vikram would have behaved if he had a wife reminding him constantly about this ghost of the past.
-Come on, he was bearing the burden!
+Come on; he was bearing the burden!
 He should know it himself.

 Related reading: It had all started with innocuous flirting on WhatsApp

 With the uncanny sense that women frequently display, my wife had gauged a gap in my story of absence for 36 hours from home in Kolkata.
 Jamshedpur was a good alibi.
 My trips there had been frequent then.

 My story would have sailed smoothly had I been more confident in my narration and articulated my tones and tenor like a veteran philanderer.
 What nailed me was that I did not look into her eyes while detailing my last-minute rush to catch the Shatabdi Express at Jamshedpur Station.

 She quickly understood that the subsequent stories of a delayed train and my staying near the station due to unavailability of a cooperative cab so late at night did not entirely fall into place.

 She met the office driver a few weeks later.
 It was on her trip for a routine medical check-up.
 I picked up from my office during their return trip.
 She didn’t speak a word to me during the 5-mile journey home.

 She had got every detail of the lady.
 The driver was under the impression that the lady was my relative, and my wife had used the same cue to get all the physical and metaphysical description of her perceived opponent.

 The usual sob story of Ms Trust followed.
 It was almost to the script of the umpteen TV series she watched.
 Of course, she supported by her incessant teardrops.
 I tried to defend with some semi-truths; it got worse.
 I found silence a better pacifier.